-Security Certificate Cf. "Certificate".
-"Security Confirmation" SigG: A legally binding document stating the conformity of technical components or trust centers to SigG / SigV.
 Security Criteria Normative document that may contain technical require- ments for products, systems and services, but at least de- scribes the evaluation of such requirements.
 Sicherheit für den Mittelstand Program of T-Systems offering service modules for enterprise IT security.
 The modules contain consulting, awareness, analyses, penetration tests, audits as well as procedures of registration, awarding seals and certification.
 Security Function Technical function or measure to counteract certain threats.
+Security Measure Any organisational, personal, infrastructural or technical measure contributing to achieve security objectices.
+Security Objective For the context of information security typical objectives like confidentiality, integrity, availability, authenticity as well as derived objectives like compliance (e.g. in legal context).
 Security Target Document specifying a TOE and describing its configuration and environment, security objectives and threats, met security requirements and corresponding rationale; used as a basis for the evaluation of the TOE.
 Service Here: activities offered by a company, provided by its (business) processes and usable by a client.
 System Certification Certification of an installed IT system.
 Target of Evaluation An IT product or system and its associated administrator and user guidance documentation that is the subject of an evaluation.
 Trust Centre Cf. Certification Service Provider